practice area bg MOBILE practice area bg scaled

 The Cost of Not Filing a Hurricane Claim Is Often Far Greater Than Filing One

-Storm damage rarely stays contained.
-Water entering through a damaged roof, failed flashing, or compromised window can quickly spread into walls, insulation, and structural framing.
-Much of this damage is hidden at first, silently weakening your home’s integrity.
-Mold can begin developing within 24 to 48 hours, and once it spreads, remediation becomes significantly more expensive and disruptive.
-What may have started as a manageable repair can escalate into a major restoration involving demolition, replacement, and health-related concerns.
+Hurricane damage rarely remains isolated.
+Water intrusion through a damaged roof, compromised flashing, or broken windows can quickly spread into walls, insulation, and structural components.
+Much of this damage develops out of sight, weakening the home over time.
+Mold can begin forming within 24 to 48 hours, and once it takes hold, remediation becomes more complex, costly, and disruptive.
+What begins as a localized repair can escalate into a full-scale restoration involving demolition, reconstruction, and potential health concerns.

 Williams Law Association, P.A. has represented Florida homeowners, commercial property owners, and condominium associations in hurricane-damage disputes for nearly 30 years, recovering over $300 million for its clients.
 Our attorneys focus exclusively on insurance claim disputes on behalf of policyholders; we do not represent insurance companies, and our practice is built entirely around fighting for the people on the other side of those claims.